 Applicants with BTEC Diploma or Extended Diploma qualifications are required to have A2 level Biology (although alternative science subjects will be considered).
 Applicants with BTEC Subsidiary Diploma qualifications must normally have at least 2 A2 levels and at least one of these should be biology.
 The preferred BTEC qualification subject is Applied Science.
 Offers would be grade A in the A2 level science subject and Distinctions in the BTEC qualification.
 An offer will be made dependent on the BTEC subject and module choices.

-Advanced Higher: AAA-AAB from 3 Advanced Highers including Biology and another science or science-related subject.
+Advanced Higher: 5 x Highers AABBB, with AA-AB in 2 Advanced Highers including Biology and another science or science-related subject.
 General Studies and Critical Thinking excluded.We accept the following science subjects: biology, human biology, chemistry, mathematics, physics.
-Science-related subjects: Science- related subjects: PE, geography, use of mathematics, psychology, statistics, geology and computing
+Science-related subjects: Science- related subjects: PE, geography, use of mathematics, psychology, statistics, geology and computing Scottish Higher: Scottish Highers not accepted on their own.

 AAA-AAB including Biology and another science or science-related subject.
 Critical Thinking and General Studies excluded.